 Steven J. Milloy

 Steven J. Milloy is a columnist for Fox News and a paid advocate for Phillip Morris, ExxonMobil and other corporations.
 From the 1990s until the end of 2005, he was an adjunct scholar at the libertarian think tank the Cato Institute.
 His main claim to fame, however, was as the junk-science arbiter at the head of The Advancement of Sound Science Coalition (later Center) (TASSC).
 This pseudo-association was established for the tobacco industry by APCO, which at that time was virtually Philip Morris's private public relations company.

-In January 2006, Paul D. Thacker, a journalist who specializes in science, medicine and environmental topics, reported in The New Republic that Milloy has received thousands of dollars in payments from the Phillip Morris company since the early nineties, and that NGOs controlled by Milloy have received large payments from ExxonMobil .
+In January 2006, Paul D. Thacker, a journalist who specializes in science, medicine and environmental topics, reported in The New Republic that Milloy has received thousands of dollars in payments from the Phillip Morris company since the early nineties, and that astroturfs controlled by Milloy have received large payments from ExxonMobil .
 A spokesperson for Fox News stated, "Fox News was unaware of Milloy's connection with Philip Morris.
 Any affiliation he had should have been disclosed."

 |Documents Contained at the Anti-Environmental Archives|